 The Medical Physics Department attempts to locate all students in study and work areas in close proximity to their advisor.
 For the majority of students, this means the student will have space either in a study carrel or a cubicle in the L1 or B1 module of Tower 1 of WIMR.
 Other areas that may be closer to the student's work area and to their advisors include L7 of WIMR-1 (Drs.
-Jeraj and Cai), CSC L5 (Drs.
-Bednarz and Thomadsen), the Radiation Oncology department and labs (Drs.
-Bayouth, and Paliwal), L2 of WIMR-2 (Dr. Fain) and the Waisman Center (Drs.
+Jeraj and Cai), CSC L5 (Dr. Bednarz), the Radiation Oncology department and labs (Dr. Bayouth), L2 of WIMR-2 (Drs.
+Fain and Hernando) and the Waisman Center (Drs.
 Alexander and Christian).

 The Medical Physics Administrative Support Staff coordinates the space requests for Medical Physics graduate students and post-doctoral fellows.
 To get a cubicle, the student's advisor makes the request.
-Not all students can be accommodated at this time because of the large number of trainees currently working with Medical Physics faculty.
+There may be a time when all students cannot be accommodated because of the large number of trainees currently working with Medical Physics faculty.
 However, the administrative staff personnel for Medical Physics and Radiology do their best to accommodate all requests as soon as possible.